mattermost/docs/source/administration/config-settings.rst

 License Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Upload or remove license files.
-For more information on Mattermost Licensing, please see our `frequently asked questions about licensing <https://mattermost.com/pricing/#faq>`_.
+For more information on Mattermost licensing, please see our `frequently asked questions about licensing <https://mattermost.com/pricing/#faq>`_.

 Reporting
 ---------